BloonsEliminator/MazeTDv2/README.md

 5. Repeat steps 2-4 to continue building your maze
 6. Have fun!

-Game Modes:
+## Game Modes
-SURVIVAL MODE: Complete 40 levels then survive as long as possible!
+- SURVIVAL MODE: Complete 40 levels then survive as long as possible!
-TIME TRIAL MODE: Complete 40 levels as fast as possible!
+- TIME TRIAL MODE: Complete 40 levels as fast as possible!
-LAST STAND MODE: Deal the most amount of damage after 40 levels!
+- LAST STAND MODE: Deal the most amount of damage after 40 levels!

-Hotkeys:
+## Hotkeys
-(T) - place towers/repick towers
+- (T) place towers/repick towers
-(R) - keep towers/remove walls
+- (R) keep towers/remove walls
-(C) - combine towers
+- (C) combine towers
-(Q) - toggle hyper speed
+- (Q) toggle hyper speed
-(H) - view highscores
+- (H) view highscores
-(esc) - return/exit game
+- (esc) return/exit game

-Key changes since inital design
+## Key changes since inital design
 - Only 1 difficulty mode, but maintained the same 3 different game modes
 - Time Trial now tracks not only time spent in battle but also time spent in tower placement phase (essentially tracks real time)
 - 14 classes instead of the projected 7 classes

-Key additions since initial design:
+## Key additions since initial design
 Game Class:
 - Maintains a highscore system with 3 text files to store the top 5 scores of each game mode
 - Game mode can be selected and changed at any time within the game